AlejandroCN7/sinergym/docs/source/pages/gcloudAPI.rst

 .. note:: If in ``--tensorboard`` you have specified a gs path, ``--remote_store`` or ``--mlflow_store`` parameters don't store tensorboard logs.

-.. warning:: Whether you have written a bucket path, don't write ``/`` at the end (*gs://experiments-storage/tensorboard_log/*), this causes that real-time remote storage doesn't work correctly.
+.. warning:: Whether you have written a bucket path, don't write ``/`` at the end (*gs://experiments-storage/tensorboard_log/*), this causes that real-time remote storage does not work correctly.

-.. warning:: In the case that gs URI isn't recognized.
-Maybe is due to your tensorboard installation hasn't got access your google account.
+.. warning:: In the case that gs URI is not recognized.
+Maybe is due to your tensorboard installation has not got access your google account.
 Try `gcloud auth application-default login <https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login>`__ command.

 Visualize remote Tensorboard log in real-time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~